 All classes at Barnard are rigorous.
 Students come to Barnard with a wide range of preparation in chemistry, just as in other subjects.
 Our studies suggest that high school performance is not necessarily correlated with how you do in our course.
 Ultimately, you control your experience in BC2001x based on your work at Barnard, not what you may have learned previously, or any perceived weak background in chemistry you might have.
 We offer a wide range of support for students in the course, including many faculty office hours and student led study groups.

 The biggest challenge for first-year students in BC2001x is in the areas of problem solving and quantitative reasoning skills.
 Recognizing this, We encourage first year students with weak quantitative analysis or algebra skills to take a year of college math before enrolling in BC2001.
-The Department also offers a one-credit course "Chemical Problem Solving" which can be taken concurrently with BC2001 to provide extra support in these areas.
 Please speak to any member of the chemistry department if you have questions about this.